hapax/hapax.github.io/fun.md

 ### Writing

-I like writing .
+I like writing science fiction and other stuff.
 Some recent sci-fi flash fiction:

 - ["Arrest"]({{hapax.github.io}}/assets/arrest.pdf) (2019).
 Telekinetic
 zombies and the psychology of time.
 Winner of the